-Development adjoining roads that are subject to Section 2.119 of the Transport and Infrastructure SEPP require separate approval from the RMS for access to State and Regional Roads as classified by the Roads and Maritime Services (RMS).
-A list of classified and unclassified main roads for Hornsby Shire as of September 2016 is provided in Annexure C.
+Development adjoining roads that are subject to Section 2.119 of the Transport and Infrastructure SEPP require separate approval from Transport for NSW (TfNSW) for access to State and Regional Roads as classified by TfNSW.
+A list of classified and unclassified main roads for Hornsby Shire is provided in Annexure C.

 - a.
-A public domain that encourages vitality around and within development precincts. - b.
-Traffic management works that provide for the safe and efficient movement of vehicles to, from and within precincts.
+A public domain that encourages vitality around and within development precincts. - Traffic management works that provide for the safe and efficient movement of vehicles to, from and within precincts.

-- a.
-Development of the public domain should make each precinct an attractive place that encourages development and provides amenity for residents. - b.
+- Development of the public domain should make each precinct an attractive place that encourages development and provides amenity for residents. - b.
 Embellishment of the public domain should include street furniture, new street plantings, and footpath improvements. - c.
 Pedestrian linkages shown on the Key Development Principles Diagrams and Town Centre Linkage diagrams (see Annexure B) should be provided and reinforced as safe, accessible and vibrant pedestrian areas.

 - d.
-Traffic management works should be undertaken in accordance with the traffic improvements identified in the Key Development Principles Diagrams and Figure 3.6(i) Traffic Management Plan. - e.
+Traffic management works should be undertaken in accordance with the traffic improvements identified in the Key Development Principles Diagrams. - e.
 Council or the relevant authority will undertake the necessary traffic management improvements located on public land and roads.
 Development should be designed to accommodate and complement the proposed traffic improvements or offer alternative traffic management solutions. - f.
 Development proposing alternative traffic management solutions should be accompanied by a comprehensive traffic assessment.